-Spinning Reserve contracts to be modelled include the provision of 55 MW of interruptible load, and the other is a contract with an IPP.
+Spinning Reserve contracts to be modelled include the provision of 42 MW of interruptible load from a long-term contract.
+One short-term contract is for an additional 13 MW of interruptible load, and the other is a contract with an IPP.